The DofE online services Privacy Statement

 In some of our email messages we use a "click-through URL" linked to content on the DofE website.
 When a customer clicks one of these URLs, they pass through our web server before arriving at the destination web page.
 We track this click-through data to help us determine interest in particular topics and measure the effectiveness of our communications.
 If you prefer not to be tracked simply avoid clicking text or graphic links in the email or website.

-· Your rights: If you do not opt-out of receiving promotional information from our partners on the Communications Preference screen of eDofE or you are not currently using eDofE, but later decide that you do not wish to receive future communications of this nature then you should send an email message to info@DofE.org with the subject ‘Unsubscribe Direct Marketing re promotional offers from partners’.
+· Your rights: If you do not opt-out of receiving promotional information from our partners on the Communications Preference screen of eDofE or you are not currently using eDofE, but later decide that you do not wish to receive future communications of this nature then you should send an email message to info@DofE.org with the subject ‘Unsubscribe Direct Marketing and promotional offers from partners’.
 Within eDofE you can change your preferences at any time after sign in.
-Please note, messages will still be posted within the eDofE messaging system, but you can choose not to receive them to an external email account.
-Remember though that all programme emails and information will be compulsory for all participants undertaking their DofE programme and for all Leaders, Managers and Co-ordinators running the DofE programme.
+Please note, messages will still be posted within the eDofE messaging system, but you can choose not to receive promotional information from our partners to an external email account.
+Remember though that all programme emails and information is compulsory for all participants undertaking their DofE programme and for all Leaders, Managers and Co-ordinators running the DofE programme.
 This is to ensure everyone is getting consistent information at the same time.

 · Access and correction: You have a right to know about the personal information that the DofE holds about you and to receive a copy of that information provided upon request.
 You also have a right to correct, amend or delete the information that the DofE holds about you if it is incorrect.
 If you wish to exercise these rights and you are not currently using eDofE please contact us by post or email at the address shown in the ‘Contact’ section below.
 Within eDofE you can view these details at any time by signing in with your personal username and password.
 On payment of a fee of £10.00 we will send you a copy of all the personal data held about you.
 Please apply in writing to: The Data Controller, The Duke of Edinburgh’s Award, Gulliver House, Madeira Walk, Windsor, Berkshire, SL4 1EU.